 There are also factors which increase the chances for a more severe reaction in general, such as eating a larger amount of the food, exercising after eating a particular food, being sick or feverish, or taking non-steroidal anti-inflammatory medications (such as ibuprofen).

 Therefore, in cases where you have had symptoms more than a mild itch of the mouth/throat, symptoms to nuts, or particular patterns of allergy testing, your allergist may recommend that you avoid certain food and carry an epinephrine auto-injector.

 3. When someone has OAS/PFAS, will accidental exposure or an increase in exposure to allergens make future reactions more severe?

 Exposure is not currently a known factor related to severity.
 Many people notice more severe symptoms during pollen season.

-Usually people with PFS avoid the fresh or raw version of the foods which cause them symptoms.
+Usually people with PFAS avoid the fresh or raw version of the foods which cause them symptoms.
 They usually tolerate the food if it is well cooked or canned.
 Some people find they have less symptoms to peeled fruit.
 The symptoms can be very specific to certain types of fruits and vegetables.
 For example, it is possible to have symptoms to one type of apple and not to another.

 I would recommend that you discuss how to manage the foods you need to avoid with your physician and a dietitian.
-In general, most people with OAS/PFS react to a small number of foods and that’s what they should avoid, rather than every known food which might cause it.
+In general, most people with OAS/PFAS react to a small number of foods and that’s what they should avoid, rather than every known food which might cause it.
 The avoidances of food can be tailored to your symptoms.